RuthvikDacha/Ruthvikdacha/README.md

 - **Customer Service Excellence:** My professional career began at **Sykes Business Services**, where I supported **Ally Financial** clients.
 I learned the importance of building relationships, listening actively, and crafting tailored solutions to meet business needs.
 - **Consulting for Innovation:** I transitioned to **Regalix**, where I contributed to a **Google Project**, delivering insights to **small and medium enterprises**.
 Here, I realized the impact of **data-driven decision-making** on business growth.
-- **Driving Digital Strategies:** At **Concentrix Malaysia**, I worked as a **Senior Digital Marketing Specialist**, supporting **Facebook and Meta** campaigns.
+- **Driving Digital Strategies:** At **Concentrix Malaysia**, I worked as a **Senior Digital Marketing Specialist**, supporting **Facebook and Instagram** campaigns.
 I collaborated with cross-functional teams to execute strategies that balanced marketing goals and data-driven insights.

 These roles shaped my ability to work at the intersection of **business, data, and technology**.